takemaru/graphillion/README.md

 * Additional benefits from Python: fast prototyping, easy to teach, and multi-platform

-We provide funny short movies to answer the following questions.
+We provide fun short movies to answer the following questions.

 * Why Graphillion?
 Watch [Time with class!
 Let's count!], which is watched more than a million times!